shaneweisz/CSC3003S-ViKER-CapstoneProject/README.md

 ## 2. Example Usage

-### ARM Model Examples
+### GUI

-Run `python3 arm_example.py` from within the src folder for an example that creates and instantiates a basic ARM Model for Movies and Actors.
+Run `python3 gui.py` from within the src folder.
+The GUI should be intuitive and easy-to-use.